 - deliver essential infrastructure investment that benefits all of society.

 These models are designed to harness the private-sector investment and expertise required to deliver and manage infrastructure development.

 This section provides an overview of the relevant procurement frameworks, including PF2 and the new regional infrastructure procurement models, together with a lessons-learned section on the risks and failings of PFI, PF2 and the newly adopted mutual investment model (MIM).

-Generic infrastructure procurement models covered include delivery consortia, development partners, alliancing and frameworks.
-Issues surrounding private infrastructure investment and key risks are also discussed to explain the role of the private sector in the funding and delivery of infrastructure projects.
-Case studies are also included to provide a more practical reference point.
+Issues surrounding private infrastructure investment and key risks are discussed, to explain the role of the private sector in the funding and delivery of infrastructure projects.